astonix/lorawan-stack/doc/content/guides/getting-started/configuration.md

 ## {{% tts %}}

 Before we go into the details of {{% tts %}}'s configuration, we'll take a look at the basics.
 Below you see part the configuration of the `stack` service in the `docker-compose.yml` file.
 As with the databases, you need to find a recent tag of the [thethingsnetwork/lorawan-stack image on Docker Hub](https://hub.docker.com/r/thethingsnetwork/lorawan-stack/tags) and update the `docker-compose.yml` file with that.
-We tell Docker Compose to start the container with `ttn-lw-stack start`, we indicate that it depends on CockroachDB and Redis, and we configure a volume for storing blobs (such as profile pictures).
+We tell Docker Compose to start the container with `ttn-lw-stack -c /config/ttn-lw-stack.yml start` and we indicate that it depends on CockroachDB and Redis.

+Under the `volumes` section, we define volumes for files that need to be persisted on disk.
+There are stored blob files (such as profile pictures) and certificate files retrieved with ACME (if required).
+We also mount the local `./config/stack/` directory on the container under `/config`, so that {{% tts %}} can find our configuration file at `/config/ttn-lw-stack.yml`.

+> NOTE: If your `ttn-lw-stack.yml` is in a directory other than `./config/stack`, you will need to change this volume accordingly.

 The `ports` section exposes {{% tts %}}'s ports to the world.
 Port `80` and `443` are mapped to the internal HTTP and HTTPS ports.
 The other ports have a direct mapping.
 If you don't need support for gateways and applications that don't support TLS, you can remove ports starting with `188`.

-In the `environment` section, we configure the databases used by the stack.
+In the `environment` section, we configure the databases used by {{% tts %}}.
 We will set these to the CockroachDB and Redis instances that are defined in the `docker-compose.yml` above.

 ```yaml
 stack: